“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Question-1: What is a Base Project Schedule?

-Question-2: What is the Main Driver of a Project and how you will get it?
+Question-2: What is the Main Driver of a Project, and how will you get it?

-Question-4: What are the Key Performance Indicators – KPI’s?
+Question-4: What are the Key Performance Indicators – KPIs?

 Question-6: How do you define a critical path?